krakjn/timbre/docs/architecture.md

 # Timbre Architecture

 ## Overview
 Timbre is a modern C++ application designed for high performance and reliability.
-It uses a modular architecture with clear separation of concerns.
+It uses a modular architecture with clear separation of concerns, built with Zig's build system.

 ## Component Architecture